rekha-balan/az-vmss-1/vmss.md

 ssh -L localhost:8080:localhost:80 -p $ssh_port $lb_ip
 ```

-After this, you can visit the web page through http://localhost:8080 and it will show you the page served by the updated instance
+After the SSH channel, you can visit the web page through http://localhost:8080 to see the upgraded instance

 Close the SSH channel and upgrade the remaining instances